Professional and Biographical Information

 This notion of a genre fusion has influenced much of my research and publications: from a study of the influences of Social Darwinism on the nineteenth-century short stories of Leopoldo Alas, to the implications of Carlos Ruiz Zafón’s popular 2001 novel, La sombra del viento, on Spain’s collective historical understanding, to the role of Catalan history and identity in films about Barcelona.
 My scholarly interests span time periods and genres with the aim of understanding common historical and narrative threads that ultimately promote our consideration of Spain as a global presence in the twenty-first century.

-My current research examines Spain's role in the Holocaust by analyzing Spanish representations of the Nazi concentration camp Mauthausen in novels, films and memoirs from 1940 to 2012.
-I have been awarded an NEH fellowship to complete this project during the 2015 calendar year.
+My current research examines Spain's role in the Holocaust by analyzing Spanish representations of the Nazi concentration camp Mauthausen in novels, films and memoirs from 1940 to 2015.
+I have been awarded an NEH fellowship to complete this book project during the 2015 calendar year.
 I am also preparing an edited volume on Spain, World War II and the Holocaust with Gina Herrmann (Univ of Oregon).
 See the Call for Papers here.